 When a dog suffers from weakness, regardless of cause, it’s usually most noticeable in the hind limbs first.
 This makes sense, as the dog’s hind limbs do a lot.
 They are responsible for pushing up from a sitting or laying position and for propelling the body forward during movement.
 Difficulty with these simple activities of daily life will alert you to a problem associated with weakness.

-What does it look like?
+What does it look like when your dog’s back legs are weak?
 Slow to rise, sinking on hind limbs, dragging the tops of the toes, hind end swaying, limbs crossing sometimes, exercise intolerance, slipping, sliding, and hind-end collapse are all signs of hind-limb weakness.
 Your dog may also suddenly not be able to walk on back legs.

 If your dog is showing any of these signs, a couple of important observations you can make that will help your veterinarian determine the cause are:

 - Did it come on gradually or suddenly?

 Your dog’s age and size will make some conditions more likely than others.
 This is also used in the diagnostic process.

 Causes of hind-limb weakness can be categorized into four main groups: orthopedic, neurologic, metabolic, or cardiac.